danrot/danrot.github.io/_posts/2023-09-22-avoid-mocking-repositories-by-using-in-memory-implementations.md

 As mentioned previously, the abstract test class is responsible for ensuring that all implementations of the `ItemRepositoryInterface` behave in the same way.
 One characteristic of repositories is that adding the same object twice will result in having the object only once in the repository.
-So let's test that and adding two different objects to the repository.
-Since currently the `ItemRepository` interface only has a method to add an `Item` and load all available ones this covers all of its functionality already.
+So let's test that and adding two different objects to the repository as well as filtering items by their title.
+Since currently the `ItemRepository` interface only has three methods this covers all of its functionality already.

 ```php
 <?php